open-policy-agent/opa/docs/content/cli.md

 ### Options

 ```
   -d, --diff            only display a diff of the changes
       --fail            non zero exit code on reformat
   -h, --help            help for fmt
   -l, --list            list all files who would change when formatted
       --rego-v1         format as Rego v1
+      --v1-compatible   opt-in to OPA features and behaviors that will be enabled by default in a future OPA v1.0 release
   -w, --write           overwrite the original source file
 ```

 ____